Find Free Montana Divorce Records & Dissolution Details

 Interested parties can find a dissolution of a marriage or common law divorce record in the same way and that is either through state or county channels as outlined in the previous sections.

-Patrons can locate these records by requesting a verification letter stating that the divorce took place whether common law or not from the Montana Department of Public Health and Human Services.
+Patrons can locate these records by requesting a verification letter stating that the divorce took place whether common law or not from the Montana Department of Public Health & Human Services.
 The State’s Vital Records Office issues letters for events that occurred after 1943.

 Alternatively, if the party requesting the record has a vested interest such as being a subject of the record, immediate family member or legal representative, they may acquire certificates of divorce from the Clerk of the District Court where the vital event was recorded.
 Counties in Montana maintain dissolution records recorded prior to 1943 to present.